carbonfi/Photoshop-Etiquette/README.md

 ## Image elements
-- **Keep logos, icons, buttons and other graphical elements as vector smart objects.** This helps when creating retina assets or if resizing is needed.
+- **Keep logos, icons, buttons and other graphical elements as vector smart objects.** This is required for creating assets for high pixel ratio displays (Retina displays) or if resizing is needed.